Auto tune pedals are used to enhance the pitch accuracy of your vocals, giving your live performances a polished studio sound.

 - Auto tune can sound natural or artificial, depending on your preferences

 - Scales can be customized to fit your song’s requirements

 - Not as easy to use on stage as a foot pedal – the auto tune settings aren’t practical to adjust on stage

 - There are no reverb or delay effects included

-- It’s time consuming to set up and to alter the key you’re singing in
+- It’s time-consuming to set up and to alter the key you’re singing in

 Roland AIRA Series VT-3

 The Roland AIRA is perfect for electronic musicians who want heavily processed vocals.
-There are reverb, auto tune, vocoder and harmonising options, and you can make your voice sound like a synth, a bass or the classic robot voice feature.
+There are reverb, auto tune, vocoder and harmonizing options, and you can make your voice sound like a synth, bass or the classic robot voice feature.
 It can also be used as an audio interface, so is great for home recording projects.
 All of the sounds you exhibit through this little box are of exceptional quality, this is a truly professional piece of kit.
 If you’re looking for a more natural ‘fix’, this won’t be right for you, but electro-musicians, go wild!